Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/readme.md

 * [Navigate route with rerouting](Shared/Samples/Network%20analysis/NavigateRouteRerouting/readme.md) - Navigate between two points and dynamically recalculate an alternate route when the original route is unavailable.
 * [Offline routing](Shared/Samples/Network%20analysis/OfflineRouting/readme.md) - Solve a route on-the-fly using offline data.
 * [Route around barriers](Shared/Samples/Network%20analysis/RouteAroundBarriers/readme.md) - Find a route that reaches all stops without crossing any barriers.

+## Scene

+* [Change atmosphere effect](Shared/Samples/Scene/ChangeAtmosphereEffect/readme.md) - Changes the appearance of the atmosphere in a scene.
+* [Create terrain surface from a local raster](Shared/Samples/Scene/CreateTerrainSurfaceRaster/readme.md) - Set the terrain surface with elevation described by a raster file.
+* [Create terrain from local tile package](Shared/Samples/Scene/CreateTerrainSurfaceTilePackage/readme.md) - Set the terrain surface with elevation described by a local tile package.
+* [Get elevation at a point](Shared/Samples/Scene/GetElevationAtPoint/readme.md) - Get the elevation for a given point on a surface in a scene.
+* [Open mobile scene package](Shared/Samples/Scene/OpenMobileScenePackage/readme.md) - Opens and displays a scene from a Mobile Scene Package (.mspk).
+* [Open a scene (portal item)](Shared/Samples/Scene/OpenScenePortalItem/readme.md) - Open a web scene from a portal item.
+* [Terrain exaggeration](Shared/Samples/Scene/TerrainExaggeration/readme.md) - Vertically exaggerate terrain in a scene.
+* [View content beneath terrain surface](Shared/Samples/Scene/ViewContentBeneathSurface/readme.md) - See through terrain in a scene and move the camera underground.

+## SceneView

+* [Choose camera controller](Shared/Samples/SceneView/ChooseCameraController/readme.md) - Control the behavior of the camera in a scene.
+* [GeoView viewpoint synchronization](Shared/Samples/SceneView/GeoViewSync/readme.md) - Keep the view points of two views (e.g. MapView and SceneView) synchronized with each other.

 ## Search